Do you have information on the history of community gardening?

 For PHS's community gardening projects, there is information here in our library in the PHS Yearbooks and our files.
 For material in our archives, contact the library manager at firstname.lastname@example.org.

-All of PHS's Yearbooks have been digitized and are available on the Internet Archive. (see links below).
+All of PHS's Yearbooks have been digitized and are available on the Biodiversity Heritage Library. (see links below).
 To trace the activities of the early days of PHS's community gardening projects, start with the 1970 PHS Yearbook, when we participate in the first Earth Week.
 Continue to 1972 where Ernesta Drinker Ballard writes "I cannot say precisely what the outcome will be.
 But out of the mass of memoranda, proposals, discussions and meetings, I begin to see emerging the concept of an urban horticultural society serving the needs of a great city and its suburbs in an age when the quality of life is acknowledgedto be of fundamental importance.
 It is a challenging vision to a growing society."
 (Report, 1972 yearbook, p.
 4).
 By 1973, PHS started its greening program.